MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/plan-system-requirements.md

 - Operating System: See [Server Operating System requirements](#server-operating-system).
 - Windows PowerShell version: Windows PowerShell version 2.0, or Windows PowerShell version 3.0.
 - Windows Remote Management: Windows Remote Management must be enabled for the management server.
-- NET Framework 4 or .NET Framework 4.5 is required.
+- NET Framework 4 or .NET Framework 4.5 is required, .NET Framework 4.7 is also supported.
 ::: moniker range="sc-om-2016"

 - Microsoft .NET Framework 4.8 is not supported.